-Rupert Murdoch will control both 21st Century Fox and Sky while also owning The Times, the Sunday Times and The Sun newspapers.
+There are concerns about Rupert Murdoch controlling 21st Century Fox and Sky, while also owning the Times, the Sunday Times and the Sun newspapers.

 Opponents say this will give him too much power in the UK media.

-Why is Mr Murdoch keen on the takeover?
+Why was Mr Murdoch keen on the takeover?

-It will also have full control over how it is run, rather than have to listen to independent shareholders.
+It would also have full control over how it is run, rather than having to listen to independent shareholders.

-Fox first tried to buy Sky in 2011 but the deal fell apart after revelations about the hacking of murdered schoolgirl Milly Dowler's phone by the Murdoch-owned News of the World.
+Rupert Murdoch's News Corporation tried to buy BSkyB in 2011, but the deal fell apart after revelations about the hacking of murdered schoolgirl Milly Dowler's phone by the Murdoch-owned News of the World.

 Then, as now, there was opposition from Labour and the Liberal Democrats as well as other media groups.

-After the 2011 debacle, Mr Murdoch split the broadcasting and film empire - Fox - away from his newspaper interests - News Corp.
+After this, Mr Murdoch split the broadcasting and film empire - Fox - away from his newspaper interests - News Corp.

 What happens now?